 - Does the strategy have the potential to make inroads into new growth sectors?

 Feasibility is the criterion for determining whether a strategy makes sense, is possible, and can be implemented successfully.
-The scale of the approach needs to be achievable in resource terms taking into consideration assumptions, constraints, decisions, and business context.
+The approach’s scale needs to be achievable in resource terms taking into consideration assumptions, constraints, decisions, and business context.

 The questions that elicit the information to evaluate the feasibility of a proposed strategy encompass.